 You may also attend the Hiring the Best and Equity Representative training sessions at any Los Rios Community College and at the District.
-Please visit Los Rios Employee Hiring Committee Training 19-20.pdf This form will allow you to register for one of the upcoming trainings.
+Please download Los Rios Employee Hiring Committee Training.
+This form will allow you to register for one of the upcoming trainings.

 Hiring the Best training meets the requirements of the EEO Plan Component 8: Training for Screening/Selection Committees as mandated by the Title 5 Regulations, section 5300 et. seq.

 From Othering to Our Community of Belonging Series